caoool/gethigh/README.md

 An IDE doesn't really help much in this situation, so I would recommend using atom or sublime or whatever editor you prefer to code.

-[Meteor toys](http://meteor.toys/) could be something useful when you develop, it gives you visual feedback on data or other stuff (like showing dataset on frontend...), details can be found on its website.
+[Meteor toys](http://meteor.toys/) could be something useful when you develop, it gives you visual feedback on data or other stuff (like showing dataset on front-end...), details can be found on its website.
 Do not purchase because you can find free version of the core features in AtmosphereJS.

 ### MongoDB